 The IAP’s final reports can be accessed below:

-To help mitigate any negative impacts on fishers, the NSW Government is offering a variety of assistance measures.
+To help mitigate any negative impacts on fishers, the NSW Government offered a variety of assistance measures.

 The IAP members were:

 Grant Thornton Australia Ltd was engaged to manage the affairs and processes of the panel.
 If you have any questions relating to the administration of the IAP process please contact Grant Thornton Australia Ltd. on 02 9286 5800.

 Terms of Reference for the IAP were as follows:

 The IAP's draft reports in the Ocean Trawl, Ocean Trap and Line, Ocean Haul, Estuary General and Southern Fish Trawl fisheries were released for public comment from April to May 2018.